2018 Route Details

-In 2017, one male and one female rider were named the King and Queen of the Mountain by completing the designated Mountain Challenge climb the fastest!
-All riders in the 62-mile route and 102-mile English Century were eligible to participate in this challenge.
+One male and one female rider were named the King and Queen of the Mountain by completing the designated Mountain Challenge climb the fastest!
+All riders in the 72-mile route and 100-mile English Century were eligible to participate in this challenge.
 The winners were awarded a one-of-a-kind Hincapie prize jersey, shown below.
-Stay tuned for details on our 2018 King & Queen of the Mountain Challenge!

 Distance: 6.5 miles

 Elevation Gain: 1,068 feet vertical

 Ride With GPS | Start of ascent was marked with a Start2Finish Events timing station.
 Due to route layouts, only 72- and 100-mile cyclists were eligible for participation.